H0w1/CISB-dataset/README.md

+# Overview
+Artifact repository for the Usenix Security '23 paper:
+Silent Bugs Matter: A Study of Compiler-Introduced Security Bugs.

 # CISB-dataset
 A dataset of Compiler-Introduced-Security-bugs (CISB) with reproduction materials.
 These CISBs are manually collected from the GCC/Clang bugzilla and Linux kernel